jordanmews/websocket-load-test/README.md

-# Load-test a websocket server w/ Golang websocket client
+# Load-test a websocket server w/ Go websocket client
 - Configurable # of connections, ramp-up and hold time.
 - A simple example server is also included to test against.
 - The server periodically sends json messages on a ticker feed.